chris-dykes-j/chris-dykes-j/README.md

 ### About Me:

-- 🖥️ Taking Computer Programming at Algonquin College
+- 🖥️ Computer Programming at Algonquin College
 - 🇨🇦 Web Developer at Environment and Climate Change Canada (Co-op)
-- 🥁 I play drums in my spare time
+- 🥁 I play drums...
+- 🎮 ... and videogames of course

 ---